-For the payment period following the initial period in which the student did not meet the Satisfactory Academic Progress (SAP) requirements, Cleary University will place the student on financial aid probation.
-This status will allow the student to receive aid for the probation period.
-If at the end of the probation period Cleary University determines that the student is again meeting the SAP requirements, the student may continue his or her financial aid eligibility.
-If it is determined that the student is still not meeting academic progress requirements, a SAP appeal process is available for one semester.
+Cleary University checks satisfactory progress at the end of each payment period.
+Students who did not meet satisfactory academic progress (SAP) requirements, will be placed on financial aid warning.
+This status will allow the student to receive FSA funds for one payment period.
+If at the end of the warning period, Cleary University determines that the student is again meeting academic progress standards, the student may continue his or her eligibility.
+If it is determined that the student is not meeting academic progress requirements, they lose aid eligibility unless they successfully appeal and are placed on probation.